 Action Function Save Saves changes to settings.
 Undo Returns all settings to the last saved state.
-Updates certain time-related information fields that are not automatically Refresh updated (i.e., test status), Copies the contents of the current column to the next column.
-Useful if you Copy change a lot of entries in one column and want to repeat those changes in subsequent columns.
+Refresh Updates certain time-related information fields that are not automatically updated (i.e., test status), Сору Copies the contents of the current column to the next column.
+Useful if you change a lot of entries in one column and want to repeat those changes in subsequent columns.
 Perf Displays the Performance screen for the CPipe on which the cursor is positioned.
-Displays the LMI screen for the CPipe on which the cursor is positioned.
-Lmi Displays the Wan-voice configuration screen.
-Wan-voice returns to the Systems Main Screen.
-If changes are made to settings and not
+Lmi Displays the LMI screen for the CPipe on which the cursor is positioned.
+Wan-voice Displays the Wan-voice configuration screen.
+Main returns to the Systems Main Screen.
+If changes are made to settings and not saved, you will be prompted to either save or lose your changes.